Commsworth/ERP-API-Documentation/README.md

 # Credipay ERP API Documentation

 Our APIs allow you to create customers with wallets, with or without static virtual account numbers.
-These customers can receive money through a checkout API which generates a Dynamic Virtual Account (DVA) if needed.
+These customers can receive money through a checkout API which generates a Dynamic Virtual Account (DVA).
-The checkout endpoint can also charge a customer's wallet balance if available.

 ## Authentication
 All requests must be authenticated using a Bearer token.